DeforaOS/Panel/README.md

 folder.
 They are written in the DocBook-XML format, and need libxslt and DocBook-XSL to be installed for conversion to the HTML or man file format.

+Likewise, the API reference for Panel (applets) is available in the `doc/gtkdoc` folder, and is generated using gtk-doc.

 Extending Panel
 ---------------